adityadahal/OOP-Concept/README.md

   Interface is a way to achieve Abstraction.
 Interface is compeletely abstract class that is used to group methods with empty bodies. <br/> To access interface methods, the interface must be 'implemented' (kinda like inherited) by another class with <b>implements</b> keyword and then body of interface method can be provided by accessing interface method. <br/>
   ![image](https://github.com/adityadahal/OOP-Concept/assets/107999400/4d0c2b15-0219-4df4-8c60-f7a69e6f0cbc)
 <br/>
-  few points to remember: <br/>
+   <b>few points to remember: </b> <br/>
-  - Interfaces cannot be used to create objects.
+   - Interfaces cannot be used to create objects. <br/>
    - Interface method cannot have a body.
-Body is provided by Class which implements Interface.
+Body is provided by Class which implements Interface. <br/>
-  - On implementing Interface all of its method should be overridden.
+   - On implementing Interface all of its method should be overridden. <br/>
-  - Interface method are by default abstract and public.
+   - Interface method are by default abstract and public. <br/>
-  - Interface attribute are by default public, static and final.
+   - Interface attribute are by default public, static and final. <br/>
    - Interface cannot contain constructor.
-(As it cannot be used to create a object)
+(As it cannot be used to create a object) <br/>